Model-minority stereotype impacts the lives of Asian-American students

 According to a study from the International Pragmatics Association done by Angela Reyes, the model-minority stereotype that is applied to the Asian-American population today emerged during the time of the Civil Rights Movements in the 1960s and the Cold War.

-Asian-American students undergo stress on a daily basis from both the pressure from parents and high expectations.
+Asian-American students undergo stress on a daily basis due to both the pressure from parents and high expectations.
 Nevertheless, the stereotype has its benefits according to Jonathan Su, a sophomore.

 “People look up to you.
 You have a chance to be able to learn new things faster than anyone else.
 I mean, being in accelerated classes helps prepare you for college.
-I feel that the American standards are almost lower than the standards that Asians set for themselves, so [they are] going to be in great shape in the future,” said Su.
+I feel that the American standards are almost lower than the standards that Asians set for themselves, so [they are] going to be in great shape in the future,” Su said.

-Amanda Li, a sophomore, said, “Asians are put into this stereotype that they are automatically smart and [because of this], they are constantly trying to live up to these excruciating standards that are so difficult to achieve.”
+Sophomore Amanda Li said, “Asians are put into this stereotype that they are automatically smart and [because of this], they are constantly trying to live up to these excruciating standards that are so difficult to achieve.”